Anatomy of human joints

 What age does your cat become senior?

 Many cat experts consider cats to be elderly from the age of seven.
-Although, some cats will stay youthful well into their golden years.
+Although, some cats will keep acting youthful well into their golden years.
 Each individual cat is different, and there’s no exact age when your cat becomes senior.
 That’s why it’s so important to look out for the signs of ageing in your cat:

 • Changes to their playtime routine